lordmatt/bp-report-stuff/README.md

 How you can contribute:

-* If you know BuddyPress/WordPress dev, core coding is always appriciated
+* If you know BuddyPress/WordPress dev, core coding is always appriciated.
-* If you know JQuery and front end UI, we need that too
+* If you know JQuery and front end UI, we need coders to help fine-tune the UI.
 * If you run an install, we will (eventually) need testers.
+* We also need wiki editors to help us keep our documentation straight.

 Fork the heck out of this project and I will do my best to check for contributions as often as possible.